 There are also types of unsecured credit cards that don’t charge any interest for the first year, or for an initial introductory period.
 These cards are ideal for borrowers who are new to finances because it gives them some time to get used to using a credit card before they have to start dealing with interest charges.

 Student Credit Card

 Student credit cards are generally offered to college students who typically don’t have much of a credit history, making it difficult to find an approval for a traditional credit card elsewhere.
-Funding like student credit cards usually come with a low credit limit and high-interest rates, much like subprime cards.
+Funding like student credit cards usually come with a low credit line and high-interest rates, much like subprime cards.

 Store Credit Card

 Store credit cards are a type of credit account borrowers can use at a specific store or business.
 Unless you shop at a specific store often, you are probably better off staying away from store credit cards.
 If you apply for a store card and are denied, you may end up with a slight dip in your credit score.

 Business credit cards are accounts entrepreneurs may access to make purchases for their business.
 Users can utilize business credit cards for expenses like:

 Balance transfer cards are used to combine credit card balances, making debt easier to manage.
 If you are dealing with debt from several credit cards, balance transfers may be able to help you out!
 Some balance transfer credit cards may come with a balance transfer fee, which is usually a portion of the transfer amount.

 Wondering how long a balance transfer takes?
 A balance transfer can take anywhere from a few hours to a few days depending on the card issuer, transfer amount, and program details.